infracamp/infracamp/docs/project/kickstart.md

 - Setup interactive shell (colors, screen-size, adjustments for osX, non-interactive shells)
 - **Run commands** defined in `.kick.yml`-file in the project folder (if using kickstart-flavor-containers)
 - Inform you about **updates** of `kickstart.sh` and provide auto-download updates by calling `./kickstart.sh --upgrade`
-- Provide access to **skeleton projects** that can be defined in a central git repository
+- Provide access to **skeleton projects** that can be defined in a central git repository (configurable)
+- Provide your own repositories for updates on kickstart.sh (configured in $HOME/.kickstartconfig)

 On testing stage `kickstart.sh` will:
 - Execute the tests the same way they will be executed in CI/CD environment.
 So you can debug